U.S. Senate Democrats may refuse to vote on Trump FBI pick, Schumer says

 Republican Senator Lindsey Graham of South Carolina said on Sunday there may come a time when a special prosecutor is needed but not now.

 “Right now, it is a counterintelligence investigation, not a criminal investigation.
-So you don’t need a special prosecutor,” Graham said on NBC’s “Meet the Press” program.Report Typo/Error
+So you don’t need a special prosecutor,” Graham said on “Meet the Press.”Report Typo/Error